The Science of CoolSculpting

 Cryolipolysis: How Cold Kills Fat Cells

-This selective membrane damage model explains a clinical observation.
-Massaging tissue immediately after treatment kills another 68% of fat cells6.
+The membrane damage model explains another clinical observation.
+Massaging tissue immediately after treatment kills another 68% of fat cells.
 Clearly, mechanical damage is involved with triggering apoptosis.

 CoolSculpting Results Are Long Lasting